ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 # VMware HCX overview
 {: #hcx_considerations}

-The HCX™ service extends the networks of on-premises data centers into {{site.data.keyword.cloud}}, and it helps you migrate virtual machines (VMs) to and from the {{site.data.keyword.cloud_notm}} without any conversion or change.
+The VMware® HCX™ service extends the networks of on-premises data centers into {{site.data.keyword.cloud}}, and it helps you migrate virtual machines (VMs) to and from the {{site.data.keyword.cloud_notm}} without any conversion or change.
 HCX creates an abstraction layer that enables application mobility and infrastructure hybridity through securely stretched networks.
 You can modernize your VMware® environment from VMware vSphere® 5.1 to the most recent vSphere version without needing to refactor or modify your existing application, as HCX enables this seamless transformation.
 With HCX, you can bring your IP subnet ranges into {{site.data.keyword.cloud_notm}} ensuring the IP consistency through a hybrid deployment and by providing high-level security with end-to-end Suite B encryptions.
 {: shortdesc}

 VMware HCX requires you to use either VMware NSX® Advanced or Enterprise through {{site.data.keyword.cloud_notm}} or an equivalent version that uses BYOL (Bring Your Own License).

-{{site.data.keyword.vmwaresolutions_short}} offers promotions for some add-on services.
+{{site.data.keyword.vmwaresolutions_short}} offers promotions for some services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
-For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).
+For more information, see [Promotions for VMware Solutions services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).

 VMware requires you to be on one of their supported versions in order for you to open a support request for HCX.
 For more information, see [VMware HCX release notes](https://docs.vmware.com/en/VMware-HCX/services/rn/VMware-HCX-Release-Notes.html){:external}.

 A VMware vCenter Server® instance with HCX is limited to three simultaneous connections from on-premises sites.

-For vCenter Server with NSX-T instances, HCX is supported for NSX-T 3.1 and VMware vSphere 7.0 Update 1a.
+For vCenter Server with NSX-T instances, HCX is supported for NSX-T 3.1 and VMware vSphere 7.0.

 For vCenter Server with NSX-V instances, HCX is supported for the following vSphere versions:
 * vSphere 6.7